Alan-Rodz/SGBReact/README.md

-# Sistema de Gestión Bibliotecaria
+# Library Management System

 If you're looking for the Spanish version of this README.md file, look at README - Spanish.md

-DISCLAIMER: This app was developed for educational purposes, and its not meant to be a production-ready.
+DISCLAIMER: This project was developed for educational purposes, and its not meant to be a production-ready application.

 'Sistema de Gestión Bibliotecaria', which translates to 'Library Management System', is a project developed to learn how to use the following technology